Updated: Oct 20, 2022

 Hiking to Glymur is exciting and well worth the payoff of seeing the falling plume of the waterfall.
 Not to mention the stunning scenery on the route.
 The waterfall lies in Iceland’s southwest.
 The starting point parking area is about a 45-minute drive from Reykjavik so it makes for a great day trip.
 Alternatively, you could tie in the hike with a road trip to the Snæfellsnes Peninsula just beyond.

 Other unmissable Waterfalls in Iceland

 Goðafoss waterfall lies in northern Iceland just a short detour off of the Ring Road route.
-With a twelve-meter drop it is one of the lower waterfalls in the country.
+With a twelve-meter drop, it's one of the lower waterfalls in the country.
 However, it makes up for its lack of height with some serious girth.
 The waterfall stretches for some thirty meters around in a horseshoe shape.

 It really is a beautiful sight and well worth the short detour if you are driving the Ring Road or exploring the north.
 Unlike the last two Godafoss is located right next to the visitor parking area.
 So there’s no need for a long hike to appreciate it.

 Skogafoss is another southern Iceland gem.
 Again it is a perfect place to visit if you are driving the southern Ring Road.
 Here too there is easy access from the car park.
 So there’s no need for a long hike to appreciate this beauty.

 The waterfall is impressive at sixty meters in height and twenty-five across.
 The falling water cascades down in one continuous line.
 In fact, the cliff here once marked the edge of Iceland’s coastline.
 The water plunges straight down into the river below.
 At its base, the black volcanic rock makes for a spectacular contrast to the white water.
 If you are keen on a hike you could climb the steps up for an aerial view.